 The talk range depends on the environment and terrain.
-The radio can reach further in wide open spaces, without obstructions such as hills or buildings.
+The radio can reach (up to about 3km) in wide open spaces, without obstructions such as hills or buildings.
 Don't try to use two radio units which are less than 1.5m (5 feet) apart.
 Otherwise, you may experience interference.